-15.1 Monitoring.
-POST places the highest value on accountability through a consistent and fair overall system of reviewing, and tracking, the use of State grant funds and the more specific day-to-day review processes that assure a particular grantee is in compliance with State rules and regulations as they meet the goals and objectives of the grant agreement.
+Monitoring.
+POST places the highest value on accountability through a consistent and fair overall system of reviewing, and tracking, the use of State grant funds, including specific day-to-day review processes that assure a particular grantee is in compliance with State rules and regulations as they meet the goals and objectives of the grant agreement.